-A student is also subject to dismissal if he or she has failed three times to achieve the required minimum grade in any Writing Sequence course (EN 108, EN 112, EN 113, or EN 115).
+A student is subject to dismissal if he or she has failed two attempts to achieve the required minimum grade in a developmental-level English (EN 108) or Mathematics (MA 112) course.
+A student is also subject to dismissal if he or she has failed three times to achieve the required minimum grade in any other Writing Sequence course (EN 115, EN 120, EN 123).
 Students who place into MA 112 are required to take the course as early as possible in their academic years and must immediately repeat the course if they do not receive the required minimum grade of "C-."
-A student is subject to dismissal from the College if he or she has failed three times to achieve the required minimum grade in MA 112.
+A student is subject to dismissal from the College if he or she has failed two times to achieve the required minimum grade in MA 112.